 - Conservative treatments such as RICE (rest, ice, compression, elevation), nonsteroidal injections (anti-inflammatory drugs), physical therapy, stretching, PRP (Platelet Rich Plasma) injections, and corticosteroid injections are indicated for acute hamstring strains, partial tears, and single-tendon avulsions.
 PRP injections combined with rehab exercises for hamstring injury, like physical therapy, is more effective than rehab exercises alone.

 - Repair of acute proximal hamstring tendon tears results in better functional outcomes than repair of chronic tears.
-Again, how long a hamstring injury takes to heal and the effectiveness of recovery depends on early intervention.
+Again, how long a hamstring injury takes to heal and the effectiveness of recovery depends on early intervention and careful rehabilitation.

 - Stretching and strengthening the hamstring tendons with eccentric exercise is helpful in conjunction with physical therapy after injury.
 Strengthening, Stretching, control of early inflammation, and massage of scar tissue all may reduce the risk of re-injury, or may prevent hamstring injuries altogether.